czervenka/gapi/README.md

 Google's python library for this task.

-**Features** I did not found in Google's library *(reasons to use this one ;))*
+**Features** I did not found in Google's library

+*(reasons to use this one ;))*

 * google.appengine.api.memcache to store auth tokens (only tokens, nothing more),
 * simple way to run batch requests,
 * automatically repeat request when it fails,
 * easy paging through gotten records.

 *Note: Only Calendar and Tasks APIs are currently implemented.
-But other can be added easily*
+But others can be added easily*

 For examples of use see [gapi/__init__.py](gapi/__init__.py)

 To start using this library create a GAE project (see [Introduction](https://developers.google.com/appengine/docs/python/gettingstartedpython27/introduction)) and acquire service_email and  service_key.
 To obtain one,

 1. go to [API Console](https://code.google.com/apis/console) and click "API Access" in the left menu
 2. Click the "Create an OAuth 2.0 client ID..." button
 3. Fill the form (only "Product name" is required) and click "Next"